Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

 The actual condition for disruption avoidance is that the current profile given by Equation (\ref{steady-state j}), with $V_\ell$ the same on all magnetic surfaces, never crosses into a profile unstable to a disruption.
 This crossing can be estimated using Cheng et al \cite{MHD stab}, but a far more reliable estimate could be obtained using three-dimensional magnetohydrodynamics codes coupled with comparisons to experiments.

+The paper \cite{Fitzpatrick:2026} assumed a poloidal field profile that was essentially independent of time, which implies a spatially constant loop voltage in the plasma region.
+However, a spatially constant loop voltage does not imply a time independent poloidal field profile when the electron temperature and the $Z_{eff}$ profiles are time dependent.

-Although not emphasized in his paper, Fitzpatrick assumed a spatially constant loop voltage in the plasma region in both ramp-up and ramp-down of the plasma current.
-The primary point in my Physics of Plasmas submission was the spatial constancy of the loop voltage.
-A major difference in calculations is that my article considered a number of current profiles that ranged over the stable region of the Cheng et al \cite{MHD stab} paper and found the poloidal flux in the plasma changed by relatively small amount over that range of current profiles.
-Fitzpatrick considered only one current profile, which happened to be stable, but this is not a credible argument for the robust stability against disruptions for all realistic current profiles.
+The primary point in the Physics of Plasmas submission, which was the September 9, 2025 version of \cite{Boozer:flux}, was the spatial constancy of the loop voltage.
+A major difference in calculations is that the arXiv article \cite{Boozer:flux} considered a number of current profiles that ranged over the stable region of the Cheng et al \cite{MHD stab} paper and found the poloidal flux in the plasma changed by relatively small amount over that range of current profiles.